Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 03:30:56

 It will what Like what was?
 It's just.
 Okay.
 All right, so rocks.
-Koya and Shoko.
+Koya and [[Shoko]].
 If you guys got so fucking high, the dragon crawling hand is a neutral evil medium, undead, with blank sense and dark vision Standard Undead trade supply.
 It has an ability called Mark Quarry.
 A curling hand is a signed a quarry by anointing.

 03:31:24